mikechau/js-config-gen/README.md

   - PurifyCSS
   - Karma / Mocha for browser/unit testing, MJ's Expect for Assertions

+## Project Commands

+Custom commands are added to your `package.json` scripts, use `npm run` to list them all.

+These are the standard ones available:

+- `npm start` - boots the dev server, start hacking!
+- `npm test` - runs the test suite
+- `npm run build` - compiles assets

 ## Extending

 While there is code generation involved, most of the generated configs are contained in the `dist` folder.
 You can require a module from `dist` and then merge over it to override any particular settings you want.